MichaelRatel/Movie-Scraper-OSM/README.md

 # Python Web Scraper
+Fork of jmoussa's IMDB Scraper that connects theater -> geopositional location.
+May no longer work due to IMDB's formatting update.
-Currently scrapes through imdb for nearby theaters and returns a json array of Theatre -> Movie & Showtimes
+Currently scrapes through imdb for nearby theaters and returns a json array of Theatre -> Movie & Showtimes + Location + OSM ID